vippsas/vipps-partner/manual-signup.md

    `https://portal.vipps.no/register/{organisation-number-goes-here}`

-   There, they need to fill in details for the company, including "reelle rettighetshavere", politically exposed people, etc.
+   There, they need to fill in details for the company, including real rights holders, politically exposed people, etc.
    This application must be signed with BankID by a person that has signatory rights for the company.